tehmas/notification/README.md

 `Python 3.8` and `Pytest 6.0.1` is required for testing the `api`.
 After running the codebase using `docker-compose up`, open up a separate command-prompt or terminal with working directory set to the `test` folder, type and run:
 `pytest -v`

+*NOTE: Mock-up data is required to run unit tests successfully*

 ![Test Cases Result](https://github.com/tehmas/notification/blob/master/images/test-cases-result.png)

 ## APIs